 Roads and highways, meanwhile, take on a new, muted color in the interface.
-This marks a departure from Google’s old design, which often literally showed roads over places—especially in contrast to Apple Maps, as cartographer Justin O’Beirne has shown.
+This marks a departure from Google’s old design, which often literally showed roads over places—especially in contrast to Apple Maps, as Justin O’Beirne, who writes about mapping apps, has shown.
 The new map is less about how to get around than about where to go.

 “Areas of interest,” the company’s statement explains, are derived with an algorithm to show the “highest concentration of restaurants, bars, and shops.”
 In high-density areas, Google candidly explains that it is using humans to develop these zones.
 Algorithms, of course, are tuned by human engineers.
 But like Facebook with its News Feed, Google has decided that some attributes of the digital world need a human touch firsthand.

 You can learn a lot about a city from its patterns of commercial development, as a planner and a visitor.
 To me, Google’s new interface is an invitation to explore.
 Commercially busy districts are the ones where the people are.
 That’s good walking.
 It’s a flâneur’s guide to the city.